 What's particularly noteworthy is the behavior of these dipole states when subjected to phonon absorption.
 They have the capacity to undergo ionization under these conditions, resulting in the liberation of free charges within the detector volume.
 What's more, by applying an appropriate bias voltage to the detector, these charges can be efficiently drifted.
 As they drift, they gain kinetic energy, culminating in the generation of additional charges through the impact ionization of dipole states.
 This intricate impact ionization process plays a pivotal role as a signal amplification mechanism within the Ge detector.
 In practical terms, it efficiently amplifies the charge signals, allowing them to significantly surpass the levels of electronic noise typically encountered in such detectors.

-This phenomenon carries significant implications, especially in scenarios where low-mass DM interacts with ordinary matter.
+This phenomenon carries significant implications, especially in scenarios where MeV-scale DM interacts with ordinary matter.
 These interactions predominantly involve the emission of phonons, and the signal amplification achieved through the impact ionization of dipole states can be invaluable in effectively detecting and distinguishing these faint interactions.

 As a direct outcome of these compelling findings, we foresee the development of a Ge detector with an estimated mass of approximately 1 kg.
 Such a detector has the potential to achieve an impressively low detection threshold of less than 0.1 eV.
 To reach this threshold, an amplification factor of 100 can be realized with an impurity level of 2$\times$10$^{11}$/cm$^3$ under an operating field of 500 V/cm.
 Please bear in mind that when an energy deposition of 0.1 eV occurs, it can generate at least a single electron-hole pair through the ionization of excited dipole states with a binding energy of 0.01 eV.